Working in Italy as an Employee of a Foreign Company

 Under Italian law the income from employment carried out mainly in Italy is generally liable to Italian tax regardless of whether the employee is tax resident in Italy or not.
 Where the remuneration is received from a non-Italian employer, Italy’s double tax treaties usually provide that the income is taxable only only in the country of residence of the employee, unless the work is carried out in the other country.
 If the work is performed or partially performed in the other country, then it may also be taxable there (and if the employee is resident in Italy, they will be entitled to a tax credit for all or part of the non Italian tax).

 In contrast to the rules governing social security contributions there is not necessarily an absolute legal obligation for a foreign employer to make withholding of income taxes via an Italian payroll.
-An employee is allowed to pay his or her Italian taxes, via an annual personal income tax return in Italy, as long as the employer has no permanent establishment (PE, see below) in Italy.
-However it is possible to arrange matters so that the employer withholds income tax at source via the payroll, even if the employer does not have a PE in Italy.
+An employee is allowed to pay his or her Italian taxes, via an annual personal income tax return in Italy, but only as long as the employer has no permanent establishment (PE, see below) in Italy.

 The PE (permanent establishment) issue